Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 By applying Proposition \ref{prp:glu} twice we get, for $\lambda$ sufficiently small, that the pre-stabilized kernel of $\Gamma$ is spanned by vectors $v_1^\lambda,\dotsc,v_m^\lambda$ satisfying

-for $i=1,\dotsc,m$.
+for $i=1,\dotsc,m$ and for a suitable choice of trivialization of $TM$.
 We also get that the pre-stabilized capping orientation of $\Gamma$ can be computed using the sequence \eqref{eq:glu10l} twice, if we for each gluing multiply the result by the gluing sign coming from Proposition \ref{prp:megalemma4paux}.